smoke-trees/website/README.md

     inside the component folder.
   * Each page should be in their own directory in the pages directory.
   * Make sure no one commits to the master branch
-  * Don't merge locally.
+  * Do not merge locally.
 Always create PRs.

 ### Fonts
   * Roboto